xenova/chat-downloader/README.md

 optional arguments:
   -h, --help            show this help message and exit -start_time START_TIME, -from START_TIME
-                        start time in seconds or hh:mm:ss (default: 0) -end_time END_TIME, -to END_TIME
+                        start time in seconds or hh:mm:ss
+                        (default: 0)
+  -end_time END_TIME, -to END_TIME
-                        end time in seconds or hh:mm:ss (default: None = until the end)
+                        end time in seconds or hh:mm:ss
+                        (default: None = until the end) -message_type {messages,superchat,all}
+                        types of messages to include [YouTube only] (default: messages)
   -output OUTPUT, -o OUTPUT
+                        name of output file
-                        output file (default: None = print to standard output)
+                        (default: None = print to standard output)
 ```

 #### Examples